aon132543/Tourism-community-App/README.md

 ## Developers

-Wongnai was created by:
+Wongtrip was created by:

 - Thanapat Nantasiriyothin
 - Siraphop Noungpok

 ## Contributing

-If you would like to contribute to Wongnai, please fork the repository and submit a pull request.
+If you would like to contribute to Wongtrip, please fork the repository and submit a pull request.

 ## License

-Wongnai is open source and released under the [MIT License](LICENSE).
+Wongtrip is open source and released under the [MIT License](LICENSE).